sudarshanmhasrup/NetwareClient/readme.md

 ### Examples
-Following code snippet is a example of you can send a network request in Java using `Netware Client`.
+The following code snippet is an example of how you can send a network request in Java using `Netware Client`.
+There are two ways to handle network request results: `Without callback` and `With callback`.

+- Example in Java: Without callback
 ```java
 import netware.client.RequestClient;